Bangladesh Islami Chhatra Shibir: History

 Before the independence of Bangladesh in 1971, the student wing of Jamaat-e-Islami was known as Islami Chhatra Sangha.
+The two organizations collaborated with the Pakistan Army and Al-Badr against the Mukti Bahini in the Bangladesh Liberation War.
+Islami Chhatra Sangha was involved in supporting militias, including involvement in the rape of women, murder of Bengalis, looting and burning of homes, and revealing locations of Mukti Bahini fighters.
 After independence, Article 38 of the 1972 Constitution of Bangladesh prohibited the misuse of religion for political purposes.
 Since the politics of Jamaat-e-Islami and its student organization were fundamentally based on religion, their organizational presence effectively disappeared in post-independence Bangladesh.

 Following the assassination of Sheikh Mujibur Rahman, President Abu Sadat Mohammad Sayem issued an ordinance on 3 May 1976 repealing Article 38 of the Constitution of Bangladesh, thereby lifting the ban on religion-based politics.
-Subsequently, Bangladesh Islami Chhatra Shibir was established on 6 February 1977 at the central mosque of Dhaka University and Mir Quasem Ali was the founding president.
+Subsequently, Bangladesh Islami Chhatra Shibir was established on 6 February 1977 at the central mosque of Dhaka University, and Mir Quasem Ali was the founding president.

 Their stated mission is "to seek the pleasure of Allah (SWT) by moulding entire human life in accordance with the code, bestowed by Allah (SWT) and exemplified by His Messenger".

 The organisation was under pressure from the previous administration led by the Awami League and its student wing, the Bangladesh Chhatra League.
-Shibir, along with its parent organization, Jamaat-e-Islami, were fully banned by the Awami League regime on 1 August 2024.
+Shibir, along with its parent organization, Jamaat-e-Islami, was fully banned by the Awami League regime on 1 August 2024.
 However, the ban was withdrawn by the Yunus-led interim government on 28 August 2024.

-Shibir took part in 2025 DUCSU elections along with their Alliance called "United Students' Alliance" and won in over 14 high ranks, including Vice President and GS for the first time in Bangladesh's history after 1971.
+Shibir took part in the 2025 DUCSU elections along with their alliance called "United Students' Alliance" and won in over 14 high ranks, including Vice President and GS for the first time in Bangladesh's history after 1971.
 Shadik Kayem and Shibir-backed SM Farhad won in VP and GS votings.
-This was eventually the first time any Islamist organization winning DUCSU election.
+This was eventually the first time that a Islamist organization won the DUCSU election.

 Funding

-Shibir members, who are students of educational institutions and establishments are expected to donate monthly in the name of Baitul Maal (party fund).
+Shibir members, who are students of educational institutions and establishments, are expected to donate monthly in the name of Baitul Maal (party fund).
 There are also several publications of Islami Chhatra Shibir that are sold in educational institutions.